How To Leash Train A Dog To Walk

 Leash

-For leash training, a dog harness and leash are essential.
-The harness should fit snugly but not tight, while the leash should be around six feet long for better control when walking.
-A double handle leash is great for better control and has lots of benefits.
+A dog harness and leash are essential for leash training.
+The harness should fit snugly but not tightly, while the leash should be around six feet long for better control when walking.
+A double-handle leash is great for better control and has lots of benefits.

 Treats also play a significant role in training as they help reinforce positive behavior from the dog during the process.
 Using treats as rewards can encourage your dog to follow commands and walk calmly on the leash.